MicrosoftDocs/power-automate-docs/articles/desktop-flows/dynamics365-scm-rpa.md

 Now that prerequisites are set, we are on our way to get these free solutions that automate the processes.

-#### Install Power Automate Desktop
+#### Install Power Automate for desktop

-1. Click on [this link](https://go.microsoft.com/fwlink/?linkid=2102613.) to install the Power Automate Desktop app on the machine that will run the automation then follow the installation wizard.
-Here is the detailed guide with step-by-step to install Power Automate Desktop: [Set up Power Automate Desktop on your device - Power Automate | Microsoft Docs](install.md#install-power-automate-desktop)
+1. Click on [this link](https://go.microsoft.com/fwlink/?linkid=2102613.) to install the Power Automate for desktop on the machine that will run the automation then follow the installation wizard.
+Here is the detailed guide with step-by-step to install Power Automate : [Set up Power Automate for desktop on your device - Power Automate | Microsoft Docs](install.md#install-power-automate-desktop)

 1. Make sure you switch the machine setting from PAD to the correct environment that you will install the solution to